-As of March 31, 2015, the Company's International Sector had approximately 1,500 employees, of which approximately 1,000 were located in Argentina and 500 in Australia.
-Approximately 74% of the International Sector's workforce is unionized.
+As of March 31, 2016, the Company's International Sector had approximately 1,700 employees, of which approximately 1,000 were located in Argentina and 700 in Australia.
+Approximately 74.2% of the International Sector's workforce is unionized.

-The Company does not currently foresee any labour unrest in connection with the renewal of collective agreements expiring in fiscal 2016.
-All agreements that expired in fiscal 2015 were either renewed upon satisfactory terms or continue to govern during ongoing negotiations, which are expected to result in satisfactory renewals.
+The Company does not currently foresee any labour unrest in connection with the renewal of collective agreements expiring in fiscal 2017.
+There were no agreements that expired in fiscal 2016.
 The Company has good employee relations.
 The loyalty and dedication of its employees are key elements in the Company's performance.